VIA 57 West: Reception

 The triangular structure has been described as a hybrid between a European perimeter block and a traditional Manhattan high-rise.
 One reviewer described it as a torqued pyramid or "a quarter of a watermelon that’s had a large chunk surgically extracted from its center."
 It was given the Emporis Best Skyscraper design award in 2016.

 Other features

-Landmark Theatres ran an eight screen theatre on the ground floor of the building.
-The theatre closed in August 2020 following nearly three years of operation after struggling to attract moviegoers, in part due to the location's distance to public transit.
+Landmark Theatres ran an eight screen movie theater on the ground floor of the building.
+The theater closed in August 2020 following nearly three years of operation after struggling to attract moviegoers, in part due to the location's distance from public transit.
+Look Cinemas leased the theater in February 2023 and opened a "dine-in" theater there in May 2023.